 Hand Washing: Please wash your hands frequently, especially after using the kybo and before entering the dining hall!
 This also helps to prevent the spread of Norovirus and other illnesses, which would be NO FUN at camp (or ever).
 Hand sanitizer does not kill Norovirus!!!

-Test within 24 hours before arriving at camp, and only come if the test is negative
+Test in the morning before arriving at camp, and only come if the test is negative and you do not have symptoms of illness

 We depend on you to use this guidance responsibly - we are ALL responsible for our own and our community’s health and safety.